 Most of our specialty beverages contain little to no caffeine.
 However, specialty beverages containing tea, coffee, or chocolate may have up to 60mg per 8oz serving.

-Below are the specific organizations that pertain to our K-Cup® packs brands.
+Below are the specific organizations that pertain to our K-Cup® pods brands.
 The abbreviations below found in "quotations" are the symbols we use to represent a Kosher product.
 These symbols can be found on the K-Cup® detail page on Keurig.com and the packaging.

 • "U" Orthodox